Protect Our Oceans

 Our working group has the crucial task of developing the Environmental and Ecological Risk Assessment and Technical Report to the International Standards Committee, who will vote on the technical standards to be adopted for the underwater network.
 Safe Smart Oceans founder and director Kathy Matara, PhD, has been chosen as Convener of the new working group.

-We are leading the charge away from acoustic technology and towards solutions that prove safe for ocean life (such as fiber optics).
+Away from acoustic technology and towards solutions that proves safe for ocean life, and that is Fiber Optics.

 Photo by Kelsey Williamson